hannobraun/radish/README.md

 other directory but the base directory of your repository).
 The script infers the game's name from the directory it's run from, so if you run from scripts, the game will be deployed to a directory called "scripts".

+## Contribute

+browser-game-skeleton is available under the permissive ISC license.
+See the LICENSE file for details.

+Feel free to contribute any improvements you make to the base code back to this project.
+Just fork the repository on GitHub, port your changes and start a pull request.